OpenNMT/opennmt.github.io/Guide.md

 where the options are:

 * `-mode`: can be `aggressive` or `conservative` (default).
 In conservative mode, letters, numbers and '_' are kept in sequence, hyphens are accepted as part of tokens.
 Finally inner characters `[.,]` are also accepted (url, numbers).
-* `-sep_annotate`: if set, add reversible separator mark to indicate separator-less or BPE tokenization (preference on symbol, then number, then letter)
+* `-joiner_annotate`: if set, add joiner marker to indicate separator-less or BPE tokenization.
+The marker is defined by `-joiner` option and by default is joined to tokens (preference on symbol, then number, then letter) but can be independent if `-joiner_new` option is set.
+* `-joiner`: default (￭) - the joiner marker
+* `-joiner_new`: if set, the joiner is an independent token
 * `-case_feature`: generate case feature - and convert all tokens to lowercase
   * `N`: not defined (for instance tokens without case)
   * `L`: token is lowercased (opennmt)